goonstation/goonstation/.github/TRIAGE_GUIDELINES.md

 2. Use your best judgement when applying labels, closing issues, and requesting reviewers.
 3. Offer constructive criticism where appropriate.
 Guidelines:
-1. You must enable 2 factor authentication on your github account.
+1. You must enable 2 factor authentication on your github account and have a unique password.
 2. Do not close active, open, or non-stale pr's without consulting with a dev.
 3. Do not create milestones without consulting with a dev.